tc39/test262/CONTRIBUTING.md

 Some tests require the use of language features that are not directly described by the test file's location in the directory structure.
 These features should be specified with this tag.
 See the `features.txt` file for a complete list of available values.

+#### es5id
+**es5id**: [es5-test-id]

+**Deprecated.**

+This tag identifies the section number from the portion of the ECMAScript 5.1 or ECMAScript 3 standard that is tested by this test.
+It was automatically generated for tests that were originally written for the ES5 (or earlier) version of the test suite and are now part of the ES6 version.
+You can use the es5id to discover the relevant portion of the ECMAScript standard by looking up the section number in [previous publications of the specification](https://www.ecma-international.org/publications/standards/Ecma-262-arch.htm).
+Unfortunately, there is no way to identify which version of ECMAScript (specifically, 3 or 5.1) without looking up the section number and deciding whether it covers the observable in the test.

+Read the (Test262 Technical Rationale Report)[https://github.com/tc39/test262/wiki/Test262-Technical-Rationale-Report,-October-2017#specification-reference-ids] for reasoning behind deprecation.

+#### es6id
+**es6id**: [es6-test-id]

+**Deprecated.**

+This tag identifies the section number from the portion of the ES6 standard that is tested by this test _at the time the test was written_.
+The es6ids might not correspond to the correction section numbers in the ES6 (or later) specifcation because routine edits to the specification will change section numbering.
+For this reason, only the esid is required for new tests.

+Read the (Test262 Technical Rationale Report)[https://github.com/tc39/test262/wiki/Test262-Technical-Rationale-Report,-October-2017#specification-reference-ids] for reasoning behind deprecation.

 ## Test Environment

 Each test case is run in a fresh JavaScript environment; in a browser, this will be a new `IFRAME`; for a console runner, this will be a new process.
 The test harness code is loaded before the test is run.
 The test harness defines the following helper functions: